CarbonLDP/carbonldp-js-sdk/docs/architecture.md

 	└── Document [const]
 ```

-Since the models are representation of real data, its properties are the alias defined object schemas added into the context;
+Since the models are representations of real data, their properties are the alias defined in object schemas added into the context.
-but for properties and methods that are extension from the SDK, a `$` symbol need to be added at the beginning to avoid overlapping of data,
+For properties and methods that are extension from the SDK, a `$` symbol needs to be added at the beginning to avoid the overlapping of data.

-This is to follow the respective `$` convention of registries and repositories that has interfaces that helps as base of some models.
+This is to follow the respective `$` convention of registries and repositories that have interfaces that help as base for some models.

 Remember, preceding with `_` is a common convention to mark a private property, but since we are already preceding with a `$` symbol,
 the private properties will be started by `$_` or `$__`, where:
- - `$_`, is for private properties that can be used any where in the SDK.
+ - `$_`, is for private properties that can be used anywhere in the SDK.
  - `$__`, is for private properties that only can be used within the class/interface where it is been declared.

 ---